Interested in learning how to program with Alice 2 or Alice 3?

 K-12 Alice materials we've developed:

-We run Alice Workshops every summer.
-Currently we are running three-week workshops (two-week workshop one summer and a one-week followup the following summer), with a new beginner workshop every summer.
-The current workshops are supported by an NSF ITEST Scale-up grant and IBM.
+We ran Alice Workshops every summer through 2017.
+We ran three-week workshops (two-week workshop one summer and a one-week followup the following summer), with a new beginner workshop every summer.
+Those workshops were supported by an NSF ITEST Scale-up grant and IBM.

 For more information about our Alice workshops, here is a 3 minute video of scenes from our 2012 workshop including interviews with teachers attending the workshop.